NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 The easiest way to install this controller is to utilize the Arduino IDE library manager, or through a package manager such as PlatformIO.
 Otherwise, simply download this controller and extract its files into a `Simple-Hydroponics-Arduino` folder in your Arduino custom libraries folder, typically found in your `[My ]Documents\Arduino\libraries` folder (Windows), or `~/Documents/Arduino/libraries/` folder (Linux/OSX).

 From there, you can make a local copy of one of the examples based on the kind of system setup you want to use.
-If you are unsure of which, we recommend the full system example, as it contains all the necessary code to make a fully configurable system without any code modification necessary.
-Other examples can also be used if a more lean install is desired.
+If you are unsure of which, we recommend using the Vertical NFT Example for older storage constrained MCUs, or using the Full System Example for more modern MCUs.

 ### Header Defines